princeton-nlp/SimCSE/README.md

 |  [princeton-nlp/sup-simcse-bert-large-uncased](https://huggingface.co/princeton-nlp/sup-simcse-bert-large-uncased)  |   82.21  |
 |     [princeton-nlp/sup-simcse-roberta-base](https://huggingface.co/princeton-nlp/sup-simcse-roberta-base)     |   82.52  |
 |     [princeton-nlp/sup-simcse-roberta-large](https://huggingface.co/princeton-nlp/sup-simcse-roberta-large)    |   83.76  |

+Note that the results are slightly better than what we have reported in the current version of the paper after adopting a new set of hyperparameters (for hyperparamters, see the [training](#training) section).

 **Naming rules**: `unsup` and `sup` represent "unsupervised" (trained on Wikipedia corpus) and "supervised" (trained on NLI datasets) respectively.